 Vivian (Jane Fonda), is a hotel owner.
 She bumps into a slightly younger man she had a fling with 40 years ago.
 Arthur (Don Johnson) is interested in taking up where they left off, but Vivian has never been one to settle down.
 Widow Diane (Diane Keaton) is happy enough living on her own, but her daughters want her to move closer to them in Arizona.
 They are overly concerned about her mental health and physical welfare.
 Sharon (Candice Bergen) is a federal judge who has been single for more than 15 years.
 As far as she is concerned, dating is no longer something she cares to pursue.
-Carol (Mary Steenburgen) is married to the recently retired Bruce (Craig T. Nelson) but there is something off about their interaction, these days.
+Carol (Mary Steenburgen) has been married for years to Bruce (Craig T. Nelson) who is recently-retired, but there is something off about their interaction these days.
 She wants to get to the bottom of things, but he keeps avoiding talking about their problems.

 The writing, by Bill Holderman and Erin Simms, is always adequate and occasionally good.
 Holderman directs what is his first feature and sometimes this shows in scenes which are oddly staged or edited.
 There is one poorly thought-out scene at the climax of Carol and Bruce’s story that temporarily brings everything to a halt in terms of believability.
 Mostly, this film entertains because even the so-so wisecracks have real snap when performed by these pros.
 The quartet of women are great.
 It’s a close competition, but Candice Bergen has a slight edge in scoring the laughs.
 It’s a pleasure to see the four stars in their individual scenes and it is most entertaining when all of them are interacting in the ensemble book club scenes.